michael105/slterm/README.md

 ![](images/colors.png?raw=true)

-"256" colors (with attributes faint, normal, bold) and the ascii table without control characters as displayed by st-asc.<br>
+"256" colors (with attributes faint, normal, bold) and the ascii table without control characters as displayed by slterm.<br>
 The scripts for creating the output are within ./test

 ![](images/ascii.png)